 The trade theory that first indicated importance of specialization in production and division of labour is based on the idea of theory of absolute advantage, which is developed first by Adam Smith in his famous book, The Wealth of Nations published in 1776.
 Later on, David Ricardo in his book titled On the Principles of Political Economy published in 1819 extended it to incorporate theory of comparative advantage and showed that it is the basis, why nations need to trade and why trade is mutually beneficial to countries.
 If a country or individual is absolutely more efficient at production of a good than another country or individual, then we say that she has absolute advantage in the production of that good.
-If a country or individual is relatively more efficient in the production of a good than another country or individual then we say that she has comparative advantage in production of that good.
+If a country or individual then we say that she has comparative advantage in production of that good.
 Comparative advantage measures efficiency in terms of relative magnitudes.
 Comparative advantage and opportunity cost leads to gains from international trade.